 D11.
 When can I check-in?
 When do I have to check-out?

-The information on the check-in date will be made available in the Letter of Enrolment.
+The information on the check-in and check-out date will be stated in the Letter of Enrolment.

 D12.
 Can I book on-campus accommodation for my guests during my programme in NTU?